Schwad/shoelace-rails-ui/README.md

 - [ ] Generate and publish an ERB-style shoelace docs page
   * e.g. `<%= sl_drawer %>` and optional args
   * possibly do vanilla Markdown to start.
 This is my library it doesn't need to look identical.

+  Components

+  * derek prior including css in a gem
+  * same with js
+  * include manually in a real rails app as a helper and then showing it generates valid shoelace
+  * rails engine gemifying it and show it still works etc.
+  * automatic document gen